Skip to main content

 Really complex one as scatter graph

+Let me get back to the main question: Can Oracle database talk to its users in Slovenian?
 The answer is yes.
 Absolutely.
-However, users have to be careful.
-Responses that I am providing above were not always generated instantly and as expected.
-It required a bit of question-fine-tuning to get what I wanted.
-Sometimes response in English is immediately correct, but in Slovenian not always.
-I must confess there are still some examples that I was not able to persuade database to get back with the correct answers.
+However, users have to careful.
+Responses that I am providing above were not always generated as expected.
+It required a bit of question-fine-tuning to get what I wanted, and I must confess there are still some examples that I am not able to persuade database to get back with the correct answers.
 Maybe something got lost in translation.
 I don't know to be honest.

 The next question that pops up to my mind is what about other languages?
 Well situation is pretty similar as with Slovenian.

 For example, Serbia is not that far from Slovenia.
-In Serbia, they use Cyrillic letters, therefore it is quite interesting to see how Oracle database would react to that?
+In Serbia, they use cyrillic letters, therefore it is quite interesting to see how Oracle database would react to that?

 Really complex one in Serbian Cyrillic